reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 )
 ```

-We always have to call `ReactDOM.render(<App />)` to tell React to start rendering our root `<App>` component.
+We always have to call `root.render(<App />)` to tell React to start rendering our root `<App>` component.
 In order for our hooks like `useSelector` to work right, we need to use a component called `<Provider>` to pass down the Redux store behind the scenes so they can access it.

 We already created our store in `app/store.js`, so we can import it here.
 Then, we put our `<Provider>` component around the whole `<App>`, and pass in the store: `<Provider store={store}>`.